-Go to 13 for SHRA's process SHRA 13.
-Onboard Property Managers on SHRA Lease-Up process 13.1 Post information about the project to the SHRA website.
-Include: 13.1.1 A link to the Developer's website where additional information may be found.
+Go to 13 for SHRA's process SHRA Go to 13 for SHRA's process 13.
+Onboard Property Managers on SHRA Lease-Up process Post information about the project to the SHRA website.
+Include: A link to the Developer's website where additional information may be found.
+13.1.1 A link to the Developer's website where additional information may be found.
 13.1.2 How the potential client can find a Service Provider to get more information about a project.
-13.2 Create box folder 13.2.1 invite: Property Manager Developers Service Providers Service Provider or the property and upload.
-Service Provider or Service Provider or the property and upload.
-Service Provider Service Provider or the property and upload.
-Service Provider Service Provider or the property and upload.
-Service Providers Indicate Property and upload.
-Service Providers Indicate Property Alphanagers Service Provider or the Provider Service Provider and Service PROPERTY MANAGEMENT From step 12: the Kickoff Lease-Up Meeting 18.
+13.2 Create box folder Property Manager Property Manager Property Manager Service Providers Service Providers SSF 13.2.2 Upload: Set up the Lease up Tracker or the property and upload.
+Make sure the Power Form application version and upload to box Create resource folder Create meeting notes folder Email template - includes link to the Power Form electronic application for single and families, general information, and who to contact with questions.
+SSF uses this email when they do referrals.
+14. Create Lease-up Spreadsheet Set up project in SHRA system Set up project in YARDI: 15.1.1 Set up vendor codes and create units.
+15.1.2 Once set up they can start linking tenants.
+15.1.3 This must be done before setting up inspections because it provides the unit codes.
+16. Facilitate HAP Contract with Developer 16.1 SHRA management will review rent amounts and utility responsibilities to prepare to 17.
+Wait for referrals Note: the Prioritize Client process occurs in parallel to the Identify Project process.
+120 days prior to the CofO SSF will start sending referrals.
+The process goes to Prioritize Client step 28 for the Service Provider and step 33 for the Outreach Worker.
+PROPERTY MANAGEMENT From step 12: the Kickoff Lease-Up Meeting 18.
 Coordinate bi-weekly lease-up project meetings 18.1 Meeting purpose: The purpose of this meeting is for service provides, SHRA, and BHS to collaborate on problems that clients have with getting the required documents.
 Examples: 18.1.1 Client doesn't have a social security card, what can they do?
 18.1.2 Property Manages are contacting service providers for something but they aren't getting what they need.
 Should property managers move on to the next client?